 Welcome back to Constellation Friday!
-Today, we will be dealing with the beautiful bird-of-paradise itself, the Apus constellation!
+Today, in honor of the late and great Tammy Plotner, we will be dealing with the “keel of the ship”, the Carina constellation!

 Name and Meaning: